jetlinkio/jetlink-android-sdk/README.md

 ### 2. Initialize JetLink

-Add the following to your app's launcher activity’s onCreate() method.
+Add the following to your app's launcher activityâ€™s onCreate() method.
 Please ensure JetLink.init() is invoked before you use any feature of JetLink SDK.
 Don't forget to replace the <YOUR-APP-ID> and <YOUR-APP-KEY> in the following code snippet with the actual app ID and app key.

 ```